 Associate Professor Asegun Henry serves as MIT MechE’s Faculty Diversity Chair.
 As Faculty Diversity Chair, Professor Henry will also lead our MechE Diversity, Equity, and Inclusion (DEI) Task Force

 The MechE Diversity, Equity, and Inclusion (DEI) Task Force will be composed of faculty, staff, and students who will be asked to define our community values and develop a 5-year action plan to hold us accountable and ensure we are making progress.
-The task force will be formed during the Summer 2020.
+Formed in Summer 2020, the DEI Task Force includes the following members:

 MIT MechE is currently in the process of hiring a Community and Equity Officer.
 The Community and Equity Officer will be responsible for designing and implementing outreach activities to help attract a diverse population of students, faculty, and staff.
 They will also develop tools, resources, and a range of solutions that enhance diversity and inclusion within the department as well as protect and nurture the mental and physical well-being of each member of our community.